AutomationPanda/SpecFlowPlusLivingDocScripts/README.md

 However, you can make LivingDoc generate a JSON file containing [feature data JSON files](https://docs.specflow.org/projects/specflow-livingdoc/en/latest/LivingDocGenerator/CLI/livingdoc-feature-data.html).
 You can then modify this feature data and use it to generate a modified HTML report.
-The scripts in this repository modify feature data JSON files.
-Here are the steps for using them:

-1. Generate a feature data JSON file from a SpecFlow test assembly (.dll) using `livingdoc test-assembly --output-type JSON <testAssembly>`.
-2. Run the feature data JSON modification script(s).
-3. Generate a LivingDoc HTML report with the modified feature data JSON file using `livingdoc feature-data <featureDataJson>`.

 ## Scripts